Engleski A - 2013./14. jesen - reading 3.

 Energy efficiency means using less energy to provide the same service.
 For example, a fluorescent bulb is more efficient than a traditional bulb as it uses much less electrical energy to produce the same amount of light.
+(0) Similarly, an efficient boiler takes less fuel to heat a home than a less efficient model.

 The phrase ‘energy efficiency’ is often used to describe any kind of energy-saving measure.
 However, it should be distinguished from energy conservation.

+.
 Examples include turning down a thermostat in the winter or walking to the shops rather than driving there.

 Increasing energy efficiency often means spending money up-front.